Portuguese literature: Antero de Quental

 Antero stands at the head of modern Portuguese poetry after João de Deus.
 His principal defect is monotony: his own self is his solitary theme, and he seldom attempts any other form of composition than the sonnet.
-On the other hand, few poets who have chiefly devoted themselves to this form have produced so large a proportion of really exquisite work.
+On the other hand, few poets who have primarily devoted themselves to this form have produced so large a proportion of really exquisite work.
 The comparatively few pieces in which be either forgets his doubts and inward conflicts, or succeeds in giving them an objective form, are among the most beautiful in any literature.
 The purely introspective sonnets are less attractive, but equally finely wrought, interesting as psychological studies, and impressive from their sincerity.
 His mental attitude is well described by himself as the effect of Germanism on the unprepared mind of a Southerner.
 He had learned much, and half-learned more, which he was unable to assimilate, and his mind became a chaos of conflicting ideas, settling down into a condition of gloomy negation, save for the one conviction of the vanity of existence, which ultimately destroyed him.
 A healthy participation in public affairs might have saved him, but he seemed incapable of entering upon any course that did not lead to delusion and disappointment.
 The great popularity acquired, notwithstanding, by poetry so metaphysical and egotistic is a testimony to the artistic instinct of the Portuguese.

 As a prose writer Quental displayed high talents, though he wrote little.
 His most important prose work is the Considerações sobre a philosophia da historia literaria Portugueza, but he earned fame by his pamphlets on the Coimbra question, Bom senso e bom gosto, a letter to Castilho, and A dignidade das lettras e litteraturas officiaes.